mo7amedashraf98/Data-Science-Job-Market-Analysis/README.md

 ORDER BY salary_year_avg DESC
 LIMIT 10;
 ```
+Here's a breakdown of the findings:

+- **Wide Salary Range** : The first 10 results shows that the average salaries for the Data Scientist role range from 300,000$ to 550,000$ per year.
+Which indicates a significant variability in compensation for this roles that is likely influeced by the level of experience, industry and job titles.

+- **Diversity of Employers** : The results shows that there's a diversity in employers in different industries such as Reddit, Teramind, Lawrence Harvey, etc. Which indicates that this role is sought after accross different industries such as Technology, Healtcare and retail.

+- **Variety of Job Titles** : The results shows a variety in job titles, which indicates the breadth of roles and responsibilities in the field and suggests that the Data Scientist role requires a wide  range of skills and expertise that suits different organizational needs and objectives.

 ## 2. Needed Skills for the top paying jobs
 To know what are the required skills needed for the Data Scientist role in Egypt, I joined the job postings table with the skills data table providing insights into what skills the employers value the most.